 Certificate programs are designed to provide students with specialized job training in two semesters of full-time study.
-The programs offer courses from the college's associate degrees, all of which may be subsequently applied toward the Associate of Applied Business in Office Administration or Business Management Technology, or the Associate of Applied Science in Social Services Technology or Microprocessor Service Technology.
+The programs offer courses from the college's associate degree, all of which may be subsequently applied toward the Associate of Applied Business in Office Administration or Business Management Technology, or the Associate of Applied Science in Social Services Technology or Computer Service and Network Technology.
 In some instances, specific course sequencing is necessary, especially to the student attending full-time, to accommodate completion of the program in one year.
 Please consult an adviser at Wayne College for further details.